 a.
 Taxation of Benefits

 Originally pensions from public pension insurance were subject to income tax only in part.
-The philosophy was that only the profit share of the pension should be subject.
+The philosophy was that only the profit (yield) share of the pension should be subject.
 This was held unconstitutional because in case of public pensions it is difficult to define a profit share and this also would mean unequal treatment compared with other pensions – especially those for public executives.

 So in principle now public pension insurance pensions are subject to income tax and expenses for those pensions (contributions) are tax deductible.
-In detail there is still a transition rule which does not make pensions from public pension insurance totally subject to income tax; instead for a person retiring in 2017 74 % of the pension will be subject for text and the other 26 % are tax exempt.
+In detail there is still a transition rule which does not make pensions from public pension insurance totally subject to income tax; instead for a person retiring in 2017 74 % of the pension will be subject for tax and the other 26 % are tax exempt.
 Retiring in 2040 100 % of pension benefits is subject to income tax.

 b.
 Tax-Deductibility of contributions